Please read this carefully as it sets out the terms of business between ourselves and contains important information

 WHO WE ARE

-Complete Cover Group Limited acts as a Data Controller.
+Complete Cover Group Limited is an insurance broker owned by Ormiston Holdco Limited and act as a Data Controller.
+We are part of a Group of companies including Mulsanne Insurance, Key Claims and Administration Services Limited, Hyperformance Limited, Dayinsure.com Limited and Abacai Technologies Limited.
 Our offices are located at Elmbrook House, 18-19 Station Road, Sunbury on Thames, Surrey, TW16 6SU.

 When providing personal information about others, you confirm that you have the consent of these individuals to supply their personal information.
 We are unable to offer you any product or service unless you provide explicit consent for the collection and use of sensitive personal data as defined in data protection laws.